deangoldhill/checkpoint_management/README.md

 # Check Point Management for Home Assistant

 A custom integration for Home Assistant that connects to the Check Point Management API.
-It allows you to monitor the number of objects, rules, and zones in your environment, and provides a button to install your selected policy package directly from Home Assistant.
+Monitor firewall objects, VPN communities, track license statuses, and toggle individual security rules natively via Home Assistant devices.

 ## Features
+* **Device Grouping:** All entities automatically group underneath your Check Point server inside Home Assistant Devices.

-* **Dynamic Object Sensors:** Tracks the total count of Hosts, Networks, Groups, Dynamic Objects, Security Zones, Data Centers, Updatable Objects, Access Layers, Access Rules, and NAT Rules.
+* **Granular Object Counters:** Track Hosts, Networks, Groups, Dynamic Objects, Security Zones, VPN Communities (Meshed, Star, Remote Access), and more.
-* **Policy Installation Button:** Easily push/install your selected policy package via a Home Assistant dashboard button.
-* **UI Configuration:** Fully configurable via the Home Assistant UI, including dynamic fetching of available policy packages during setup.
+* **Dynamic Gateway Detection:** Automatically discovers gateway/server types on your network and builds sensors mapping their quantities.
+* **Rule Switches with Rich Metadata:** Imports every rule inside your selected policy package as a toggleable switch entity.
+These switches track and display rich extra attributes including match hits, sources, destinations, and assigned actions.
+* **Actionable Buttons:** Allows you to install the Access Policy or Database natively via Home Assistant.
+* **Advanced Config:** Supports dynamic polling intervals directly via UI setup.

 ## Prerequisites: Check Point API Setup

-Before installing this integration, you must ensure the Check Point Management API is enabled and accessible to your Home Assistant instance.

-1. Open **Check Point SmartConsole**.
+1. Open Check Point SmartConsole.
 2. Navigate to **Manage & Settings** > **Blades** > **Management API** > **Advanced Settings**.
-3. Ensure **Automatic start** is checked.
-4. Set **Require IP/Hostname matching** to "All IP addresses" or specify the IP address of your Home Assistant server.
+3. Set **Require IP/Hostname matching** to "All IP addresses" or specify the IP address of your Home Assistant server.
-5. Publish the changes.
+4. Publish the changes.
-6. Restart the API service via SSH (Expert mode) on your management server using the command: `api restart`
+5. Restart the API service via SSH (Expert mode) using the command: `api restart`
-7. Create a dedicated API user in SmartConsole with the necessary permissions (Read-only for sensors, but requires "Install Policy" permissions if you intend to use the install button).
+6. Create an API user with permissions to read objects and install policies.
-8. Publish the creation of the new user.

 ## Installation via HACS

-1. Open Home Assistant and navigate to **HACS**.
+1. Navigate to **HACS** > **Integrations**.
-2. Click the three dots in the top right corner and select **Custom repositories**.
+2. Select **Custom repositories** via the top right menu.
-3. Paste the URL of this repository into the repository field.
-4. Select **Integration** as the category and click **Add**.
+3. Paste the URL of this repository, select **Integration**, and click **Add**.
-5. Close the custom repositories window.
-6. Search for "Check Point Management" in HACS and click **Download**.
+4. Download "Check Point Management" in HACS and restart Home Assistant.
-7. Restart Home Assistant.

 ## Configuration

-1. In Home Assistant, go to **Settings** > **Devices & Services**.
+1. Go to **Settings** > **Devices & Services** and add the "Check Point Management" integration.
-2. Click **Add Integration** in the bottom right corner.
-3. Search for **Check Point Management** and select it.
-4. Enter your Check Point Management IP/Hostname, Port (usually 443), Username, and Password.
+2. Enter the Host, Port, Username, and Password.
-5. Choose whether to verify the SSL certificate (leave unchecked if using a self-signed certificate).
-6. Click **Submit**.
-7. On the next screen, select the **Policy Package** you want to monitor and install, then click **Submit**.
+3. On the next screen, select the desired **Policy Package** from the dynamic dropdown and define your **Polling Interval** (default 60 seconds, minimum 5 seconds).